 - Dumbell pull-over: 5 sets of 15-20 reps

-As you can see, it’s possible to use this program and pair the exercises 2-9, so you perform them as an agonist-antagonist set.
-If you’re in a hurry and feeling brave, you could superset them.
+As you can see, it’s possible to use this program and pair exercises 2-9, so you perform them as an agonist-antagonist set.
+Of course, you could superset them if you’re in a hurry and feeling brave.

-Schwarzenegger didn’t train his legs at all in his first year of bodybuilding, but it soon became apparent that this wasn’t going to work.
+Arnold Schwarzenegger, the bodybuilder, didn’t train his legs in his first year of bodybuilding to create his physique, but it soon became apparent that this would not work.
 No one wants to be the person who skipped leg day.
-When he paired up with his coach, Joe Weider, the first thing that became apparent was that Schwarzenegger needed to work on his legs.
+So when he paired up with his coach, Joe Weider, the first thing that became apparent was that Schwarzenegger needed to work on his legs.

-Schwarzenegger’s new bodybuilder leg workout looked a bit like this:
+Schwarzenegger’s bodybuilder leg workout looked a bit like this: